hertzmann/hertzmann.github.io/_posts/2020-05-08-siggraph-as-conference.md

 * SIGGRAPH isn’t going to balloon with submissions, but this will stanch the bleeding and reduce disincentives to submitting good work
 * The main difficulty is explaining the nuances of the new system and expectations.
 But this has been done before, e.g., with the TOG transition, with different rules for rebuttals, and with the creation of SIGGRAPH Asia, etc.
 * Another challengee is: How do you know whether to submit to conference or to journal track?
 There should be clear guidelines (e.g., level of polish and thoroughness of experiments, page length, etc).
+Note that there are other venues (like IEEE VR, ACM SAP) that have both conference and journal tracks.